bayesimpact/bayes-developer-setup/lambda-reviewable-to-slack/README.md

 The tech stack pipeline is the following: Reviewable comments -> GitHub webhook -> AWS Lambda + Flask -> Zappier -> Slack.
 The main idea of the notification logic is the following:

-* Always finish the Slack notification with a call to action, like: let's review this code, or let's submit to master.
+* Always finish the Slack notification with a call to action, like: let's review this code, or let's submit to main.
 * Only notify reviewers when a demo is ready, in the cases where a demo is being built.
 * Notify reviewees as soon as as reviewers comment on the issue.
 * Notify the reviewer when there are remaining comments to address.